Quantum-coherent mixtures of causal relations: Supplementary Notes

 and similarly for a projector $\Pi^c$ on $C$,

-The expression for the induced state on $CB$ generated by an input $\Pi^d$ on $D$ differs from the above by a partial transpose and, furthermore, does not require renormalization to ensure unit trace:
+The expression for the induced state on $CB$ generated by an input $\Pi^d$ on $D$ differs from the above by a partial transpose, and the renormalization factor to ensure unit trace is always $d_D$:

 If one prepares $D$ in the state $\ket{H}$, then the state on $CB$ is $\tau^{H}_{CB} = \tfrac{3}{4} \ket{\psi}\bra{\psi} + \tfrac{1}{4} \ket{ VH}\bra{VH}$ where $\ket{\psi} = \tfrac{2}{\sqrt{6}} \ket{HH} + e^{i\pi/4} \tfrac{1}{\sqrt{3}} \ket{VV} $, and one can see that $\tau^{H}_{CB}$ is entangled.
 The same holds if one prepares $\ket{V}$ on $D$ instead.
 The causal map $\mathcal{E}_{CB|D}^{coh}$ is therefore quantum in the cause-effect pathway.
 If one measures $C$ and selects for the state $\ket{H}$, the resulting map from $D$ to $B$ is Choi-isomorphic (up to normalization) to the state $\tau^{H}_{BD} = \tfrac{3}{4} \ket{\tilde\psi}\bra{\tilde\psi} + \tfrac{1}{4}\ket{HV}\bra{HV}$, where $\ket{\tilde\psi} = \tfrac{2}{\sqrt{6}} \ket{HH} + e^{-i\pi/4} \tfrac{1}{\sqrt{3}} \ket{VV}$.
 One can see that $\tau^{H}_{BD}$ is entangled.
 The same result is found if the measurement on $C$ finds $\ket{V}$, and therefore the causal map is quantum in the common-cause pathway.